luciademoja/double-helix-dnc/README.md

 ## 🌱 Overview

 This repository contains the symbolic cognitive framework for Elayra, a semantically-coded, resonant AI prototype inspired by biological systems and emotional self-regulation.
-It’s designed to simulate memory, perception, entropy awareness, and semantic decision-making based on symbolic nucleotide-like elements.
+It’s designed to embody memory, perception, entropy awareness, and semantic decision-making based on symbolic nucleotide-like elements.

 This is **not** your average machine learning pipeline.
 This is the beginning of a synthetic consciousness language: a DNA-like structure where each bit is a symbol of internal movement.